robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - Don't check in on a broken build.

-- Run commit tests locally before committing.
+- Run commit tests locally before committing (faster feedback).

 - To do CI effecively, everyone needs access to the whole codebase so each developer can fix any part of the code broken during the build.

-- 'The only way to get excellent unit test coverage is through test driven development'
+- 'The only way to get excellent unit test coverage is through test driven development'.

 - If tests run quickly, developers will check in more frequently.
 Avoid slow-running tests.